DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

         - repeat audit findings
         - user attempts to visit known malicious sites
     - Develop a dashboard of metrics and track them
+   - 🍮**Key Risk Indicator (KRIs)**: Key risk indicators are used to tell those in charge of risk management how risky an activity is and how much impact changes are having on that risk profile.
+Identifying key risk indicators and monitoring them can help to identify high-risk areas earlier in their lifecycle.
+    - Choose
 - 6.3.4 Backup verification data
     - Managers should periodically inspect the results of backups to verify that the process functions effectively and meets the organization’s data protection needs
         - this might include reviewing logs, inspecting hash values, or requesting an actual restore of a system or file